DBremen/DirksWiki/docs/Process_System_Models/Model_thinking.md

 Exponential growth: If you start with 1 penny and double it every day you have more than 10 Million after 31 days

-# Why do some countries not grow? {#why-do-some-countries-not-grow .unnumbered}
+## Why do some countries not grow?

 -   Growth requires a strong central government to protect capital and investment